tdhock/tdhock.github.io/_posts/2019-05-29-windows-dll.md

 ---
 layout: post
-title: tikzDevice on windows
+title: R package installation on windows considered harmful
-description: Fixing missing packages
+description: Warning for unsuccessful DLL copy should be an error
 ---

 Recently I have been getting this warning in R on windows while